Reading in First Grade: A Parent's Guide

 Frequently Asked Questions

-Q:What type of books do 1st graders read?
+Q: What type of books do 1st graders read?

-The best books for first graders are those that match their reading level and interests.
+A: The best books for first graders are those that match their reading level and interests.
 Seek out a combination of picture books, easy readers, and beginning chapter books.
 Include fiction and nonfiction titles to expose your child to various types of texts.
 Books with colorful illustrations and simple sentence structures, together with engaging storylines or information, are perfect.
 Some popular genres include stories of adventure, tales of animals, fairy tales, and stories of daily experiences.

 Q: How do I get my 1st grader to want to read?

-Make reading a positive and enjoyable activity by offering an attractive reading nook at home, allowing your child to make selections in books, and setting a good example by reading yourself.
+A: Make reading a positive and enjoyable activity by offering an attractive reading nook at home, allowing your child to make selections in books, and setting a good example by reading yourself.
 Offer your child chances for daily routine and reinforcement on reading.
 Relate the books to the child's life or interests.
 Other possible motivational activities you may want to try are reading games, technology-based e-books and celebration of reading milestones.

-Q:: Are there book series that a 1st grader would enjoy reading?
+Q: Are there book series that a 1st grader would enjoy reading?

-Many first graders are especially fond of:
+A: Many first graders are especially fond of:

 • "Frog and Toad" by Arnold Lobel